Phantom cosmological model with observational constraints in $f(Q)$ gravity: Conclusion

 \section{Conclusion}

 Considering higher power of nonmetricity in the expression of $f(Q)$ and with some algebraic manipulation, we have explicitly obtained the expression for the Hubble parameter in redshift.
 Then, we have parametrized $H(z)$ with the $Hubble$ and the $Pantheon + SHOES$ data sets.
-In the redshift range $0.07\leq z\leq2.36$, we rebuild $H(z)$ and the distance modulus for 55 data points using a $\chi^{2}$ minimization strategy.
+In the redshift range $0.07\leq z\leq1.965$, we rebuild $H(z)$ and the distance modulus for 32 data points using a $\chi^{2}$ minimization strategy.
 Additionally, we examine $Pantheon + SHOES$ compilation data, which included 1701 SNIa apparent magnitude measurements.
 Further the \textit{MCMC} analysis has been performed to obtained the best fit values for the model parameters and the EoS parameter.
 The error bar plots show that the curve for the model and $\Lambda$CDM passing through the range obtained in the graph from the data sets.
 All the obtained results for the parameters are listed in Table-\ref{table:I}.
 Further using the $\textit{BAO}$ data set. we measure the expansion of $H(z)$.
 The constraints on the geometrical parameters are also obtained with the use of data set in order to obtain the accelerating behaviour.
-The $Om(z)$ diagnostic analysis has been performed, which provides a null test to the $\Lambda$CDM model.\\

-The cosmological model undergoes transition from deceleration to acceleration phase at a transition redshift $z_{t} = 0.70258$.
-A deceleration parameter $q_{0} = -0.5952$ is derived in the model for the transiting Universe at the present epoch.
-The EoS parameter provides value $-1.1500\pm0.0026$ and $-1.1526\pm0.0026$ respectively from the $Hubble$ and $Pantheon + SHOES$ data sets, which shows the phantom behaviour of the model.
+The $Om(z)$ diagnostic analysis has been performed, which provides a null test to the $\Lambda$CDM model.
+The cosmological model undergoes transition from deceleration to acceleration phase at a transition redshift $z_{t} \approx 0.75$.
+A deceleration parameter $q_{0} \approx -0.61$ is derived in the model for the transiting Universe at the present epoch.
+The EoS parameter provides value $-1.16\pm0.17$ and $-1.15\pm0.17$ respectively from the $Hubble$ and $Pantheon + SHOES$ data sets, which shows the phantom behaviour of the model.
 We calculated the age of the Universe using the restricted value of the Hubble parameter.
 Our derived models were tested against the concordance $\Lambda CDM$ model by recreating the cosmographic parameters and the $Om(z)$ parameter.
 There may be interactions between dark energy and dark matter components if the model diverges from the $\Lambda CDM$ model.
 At least at this epoch, the behaviour of the $Om(z)$ parameter in our models may favour a phantom phase.